niklases/PyPEF/README.md

 <a name="hybrid-modeling"></a>
 ### Hybrid Modeling Using the MERGE Method

-Optimization of the two model contributions to the final hybrid model using the [differential evolution](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.differential_evolution.html) algorithm (see the [hybrid model preprint](https://www.biorxiv.org/content/10.1101/2022.06.07.495081v1) and the corresponding repository of the method termed [MERGE](https://github.com/Protein-Engineering-Framework/MERGE)); only based on DCA-derived features (therefore no definition of the flag `-e`, `--encoding` necessary for hybrid modeling):
+Optimization of the model contributions to the final hybrid model using the [differential evolution](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.differential_evolution.html) algorithm (see the [hybrid model preprint](https://www.biorxiv.org/content/10.1101/2022.06.07.495081v1) and the corresponding repository of the method termed [MERGE](https://github.com/Protein-Engineering-Framework/MERGE)).
+At its core, the hybrid model blends an unsupervised statistical component with a supervised component, so no `-e`/`--encoding` flag is required for hybrid modeling:

 - DCA-based statistical prediction of the evolutionary energy, i.e., probability, of a variant relative to the wild type (see [EVmutation](https://marks.hms.harvard.edu/evmutation/); [EVmutation repository](https://github.com/debbiemarkslab/EVmutation)/[EVcouplings repository](https://github.com/debbiemarkslab/EVcouplings)).
-- ML-based supervised training with Ridge regression on training subsets of DCA-encoded sequences and the corresponding fitness values (similar to the pure ML approach using the DCA-based encoding technique in combination with Ridge regression)
+- ML-based supervised training with Ridge regression on training subsets of DCA-encoded sequences and the corresponding fitness values (similar to the pure ML approach using the DCA-based encoding technique in combination with Ridge regression).

+Beyond the DCA-only case, one or more protein language models (PLMs; currently [ESM](https://github.com/facebookresearch/esm) and [ProSST](https://github.com/ai4protein/ProSST)) can be added as additional components via `--plm` (multiple PLMs combined with `+`, e.g. `--plm esm+prosst`).
+Each PLM contributes an unsupervised zero-shot score and a supervised, few-shot-tuned prediction; the supervised PLM tuning can be performed by (i) a lightweight adjustment of the ensemble weights (default), (ii) LoRA-based fine-tuning of the PLM (`--lora`), or (iii) a Gaussian process over the PLM embeddings and zero-shot scores (`--gauss_opt`, with `--gauss_comb` building a single combined GP across two PLMs).
+All unsupervised and supervised component outputs are then blended into the final ensemble prediction.

 <a name="grids"></a>
 ## Model Hyperparameter Grids for Training